OneDrive/onedrive-api-docs/resources/error.md

 The error resource is returned whenever an error occurs in the processing of a request.

+Error responses follow the definition in the
+[OData v4](http://docs.oasis-open.org/odata/odata-json-format/v4.0/os/odata-json-format-v4.0-os.html#_Toc372793091)
-Our error response follows the definition in the [OData v4](http://docs.oasis-open.org/odata/odata-json-format/v4.0/os/odata-json-format-v4.0-os.html#_Toc372793091) specification for error responses.
+specification for error responses.